seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 own totals.
 The three `2026-08-30` letters were documentation revisions on the TZ-21
-baseline: `-d` recorded TZ-22's measurement where `-c` denied having one, `-e` corrected a §10 row naming a TZ number for a repair that became contract **v15**, and `-f` recorded TZ-24 closing the §6a discovery question in the negative.
+baseline: `-d` recorded TZ-22's measurement where `-c` denied having one, `-e` corrected a §10 row naming a TZ number for a repair that became contract **v15**, and `-f` recorded TZ-24 closing the §6a discovery question in the negative. **`2026-09-01-a` is a documentation revision on the same TZ-23 baseline:** no file this block fingerprints moved, the gate holds at thirteen steps and 1 250 739 checks, and what changed is the analytical engine's own governing text — `ANALYST-INSTRUCTIONS.md` to revision `2026-09-01-b` and `EXECUTOR-INSTRUCTIONS.md` to **v16**, neither of which this table has ever fingerprinted because neither is a production file.

 Every TZ header quotes this block IN FULL — all seven anchors and the file table, never a subset.
 The Executor matches each anchor as an exact substring against the